Last updated on May 13th, 2020; Published on January 22nd, 2018

-I can’t believe we’re already 5 days into our trip.
+I can’t believe we’re already 5 days into our Morocco travel.
 We spent the past four days in Marrakech and on the road to Aït Benhaddou.
 Marrakech, the city, was almost exactly how I had imagined it would be.
 My experience in it was was better though.
 Aït Benhaddou, on the other hand, I didn’t consider so much.
 But like I mentioned in this post, I loved this place.

 I loved the hotel we stayed at.
 Loved moongazing with Mark and our cat which we christened ‘Anka’, waking up early to watch the sunrise, having breakfast and mint tea next to a fire and loved exploring the Ksar Aït Benhaddou.